megatron-uk/PyPiGFX/README.md

 ## Testing

-You can test the functionality of `PyPiGFX` by running it in loopback mode on a single Linux PC (or normal Pi).
+You can test the functionality of `PyPiGFX` by running it in loopback mode on a single Linux PC (or normal Pi, or even Windows device using the WSL and a X11 server such as vcxsrv).
 You run the PyPiGFX server and then run one of the example client implementations (either C or Python).

 To do this you'll first have to bring up a pair of virtual serial ports that are linked together.
 To do this, use socat:

 ```
-$ socat -d -d pty,raw,echo=0,link=/tmp/ttyV0 pty,raw,echo=0,link=/tmp/ttyV1
+$ ./loopback_device.sh
 ```

 This should create two new virtual serial ports and link them together (RX from one connects to the TX of the other, and vice versa).
 The name of the two new pseudo-terminal devices (/dev/pts/X and /dev/pts/Y) will be printed to the screen.
 The server (`src/iodev.py`) needs to be told to use one of those devices, and the client (`src/examples/python/sdl.py`) uses the other.